icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/communicator.md

 - the Retry interceptor (for automatic invocation retries)

 When you create a client application with IceRPC, you should create an invocation pipeline with the interceptors you need--please don't include all built-in interceptors "just in case".
-You should also check if a [ClientConnection]() is more appropriate than a ConnectionCache for your application.
+You should also check if a [ClientConnection][client-connection] is more appropriate than a ConnectionCache for your application.

 For example:

 {% side-by-side alignment="top" %}

 ```csharp
 // Simple client application with Ice in C#.
 using var communicator = Ice.Util.initialize(ref args);